40 Toddler Food Ideas – 2 weeks’ worth of realistic breakfast, snack, lunch, and dinner ideas for your toddler and family!

 When I finally got back to work it was just after the holidays and instead of coming up with resolutions I know I would never stick with, I decided to just take photos of what my little one is eating these days.
 I knew it was one thing that my toddler and I could both stick with;)

-And instead of just giving you one week, I really blew my ‘resolution’ out of the water and kept documenting what I was making and what Parker (who is 3) and Elliette (who is 5) and myself (who is… ummm.. let’s not go there) where eating for 2 weeks.
+And instead of just giving you one week, I really blew my ‘resolution’ out of the water and kept documenting what I was making and what Parker (who is 3), Elliette (who is 5), and myself (who is… um… let’s not go there) were eating for two weeks.

 There are 10 meal ideas for every meal of the day.
 I left out the time we went to Chipotle or when I made them eat cereal with a mixture of half-and-half and water for dinner one night (not a proud moment).
 But otherwise, here are some healthy and toddler approved meals for the colder months.
 I will also mention, that we did not get hit by the big cold front, and so far our winter has been extremely mild and nice.